5 Important Lessons for New Steel Benders by Chris Smith

 Tags: feat of strength, feats of strength, grip feats, grip strength, hand strength, how bend bolts, how to bend nails, how to bend nails bolts and steel, how to bend steel, how to wrap nails for bending, how to wrap steel for bending, wrisat strength

 This entry was posted on Monday, November 2nd, 2009 at 1:15 am and is filed under feats of strength bending, how to improve grip strength, old strongman feats of strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson